Shtrompel/GraphicalJavascriptImage/README.md

 # GraphicalJavascriptImage
- My school Bargut project in Android for 2021.
+ My school Bagrut high school project in Android for 2021.